 9. Being intolerant.

 The PC police is overrated at times but in truth, most people really don’t want to offend others.
 When you engage in the business world, you make a conscious choice to deal with people of all types.
 When you show people you are intolerant, it makes them wonder what’s wrong with you.
 By all means, create conversations, but be prepared to handle difference of opinions with grace.
 It can be done.

 Men and women will likely never completely understand each other, but that doesn’t mean they have to be disrespectful.
-There are natural and distinctive masculine and feminine traits that can appear in either sex.
+There are natural and distinctive masculine and feminine traits that can appear in either sex and different toys to buy in the sex shop.
 Learn to deal with people as individuals and professionals, not based on their gender.